anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 JSON values registration must have another expert reviewer double-check any submitted registration.

-Expert reviewers are to use the criteria defined in [@!RFC9083, Section 10.2].
+Expert reviewers are to use the criteria defined in [@!RFC9083, section 10.2].

 # Security Considerations {#security_considerations}

 (#usage_in_query_parameters) describes the usage of query parameters and (#redirects_author) describes the restrictions extensions must follow to use them.
-[@!RFC7480, Section 4.3] instructs servers to ignore unknown query parameters.
+[@!RFC7480, section 4.3] instructs servers to ignore unknown query parameters.
 As it relates to issuing URLs for redirects, servers MUST NOT blindly copy query parameters from a request to a redirect URL as query parameters may contain sensitive information, such as security credentials